 We all know eating healthy can get expensive.
 And that’s usually true.
-For some reason, foods they do absolutely nothing to costs way more than foods that have been ground, dried, emulsified, powdered, saturated, hydrogenated and mutilated beyond all recognition to where it started.
+For some reason, foods that are not processed cost way more than foods that have been ground, dried, emulsified, powdered, saturated, hydrogenated and mutilated beyond all recognition to where it started.

 What’s up with that?

 Fortunately, there are resources to help the confused bachelor (or anyone else).

 One of the best is the Environmental Working Group (EWG), a non-profit group that seeks to make our lives healthier by providing us with more information.
 They have come up with a budget guide called Good Food on a Tight Budget.
 It’s available on the organization’s website.
 They will send you this guide just for donating to their site.

 After looking at more than 1,000 foods, they ranked them by nutrition and cost.
 What follows is some of what EWG found.

 Protein continues to be the centerpiece of most American meals, no matter how hard we keep crying about eating less meat.
 But meat also is expensive, relative to other foods.
 You might think chicken would top the list of inexpensive proteins, but you’d be wrong.
 Turkey and seafood provide the best nutritional bang for the buck.
 Also, turkey farming is not quite as saturated with chemicals and additives the way chickens are.
 While there are limits to how much of some fish you should eat because of mercury contamination, there is still plenty of other fish in the sea.
 Hake, whiting and squid are some of the best options.

 Eggs also are still a good buy and you can safely eat up to four a week without worrying too much about fat and cholesterol, especially if you don’t fry them.